-We are lucky to have two fantastic instructors here at Form, Jon Malins and Vanessa Ravazzotti please click on their names to read more about them personally and why they are so passionate about pilates.
+We are lucky to have two fantastic instructors here at Form, Jon Malins and Melanie Thompson.
+Please click on their names to read more about them personally and why they are so passionate about pilates.

 For online bookings please click here.
 Or to make an enquiry please don’t hesitate to call us for more information on 01954 214473.